 Lost…

 Beginning in the 14th century, Barcelona slowly lost its significance.
 The first reason was the plague.
-Eventually, the unification of the kingdoms of Aragon and Castile lead to the city’s decline as trade with the newly discovered Americas flourished only in Castile.
+Eventually, the unification of the kingdoms of Aragon and Castile led to the city’s decline as trade with the newly discovered Americas flourished only in Castile.

 Also, Catalonia suffered the consequences of the Spanish-French war in the 17th century.
 In the following War of the Spanish Succession, French troops occupied Barcelona.
 The Catalan self-government ceased.